 Heads or Directors of Academic and Administrative Service Departments3

-Heads of Departments, with support from the Secretary to Council's Office, are accountable for ensuring that information and information systems within their department are managed and used in accordance with the Framework.
+Heads of Departments, with support from Information and Data Compliance, are accountable for ensuring that information and information systems within their department are managed and used in accordance with the Framework.
 Heads of Departments must ensure that the staff within their department are aware of their responsibilities when it comes to information security, have undertaken all appropriate training to be able to carry out their role and are adhering to the mandatory elements of the Framework.

 Additionally, Heads of Departments will be required to participate in "health checks" from time-to-time to identify and address areas of non-compliance with the mandatory requirements set out in the Framework.
-The Institutional Resilience Team will work in partnership with Heads of Departments to undertake the "health checks" and to provide subsequent additional support to resolve any issues.
+The Information and Data Compliance team will work in partnership with Heads of Departments to undertake the "health checks" and to provide subsequent additional support to resolve any issues.

 Heads of Departments will to do the following if there is a suspected breach of information security:

-- Find out exactly what has happened and take urgent action to control any resulting damage (direct or indirect) to individuals, reputation etc. – Advice can be sought in the first instance from the Institutional Resilience Team (informationsecurity at warwick dot ac dot uk or ext 50681)
+- Find out exactly what has happened and take urgent action to control any resulting damage (direct or indirect) to individuals, reputation etc. – Advice can be sought in the first instance from the Information Security team (informationsecurity at warwick dot ac dot uk or ext 50681)

 - Ensure that the incident is reported via informationsecurity at warwick dot ac dot uk as soon as possible - more information on How should I report an Information Security Incident?